On the joint estimation of flow fields and particle properties from Lagrangian data: Methodology: neural-implicit particle advection

-where $\sdx{\boldsymbol{x}_j}[k]$ is the measured position of particle $k$ at the $j$th time step $t_j$ and $n_k$ is the number of measurement points along that track.
-Section~\ref{sec: method: KCTs} details the formulation of $\sdx{\mathsf{P}}[k]$, wherein the above advection equation \eqref{equ: particle advection} is enforced as a hard constraint.
+where $\sdx{\boldsymbol{x}_j}[k]$ is the position of particle $k$ at the $j$th time step $t_j$, and $n_k$ is the number of measurement points along that track.
+We embed this advection equation \eqref{equ: particle advection} as a hard constraint into $\sdx{\mathsf{P}}[k]$, as elaborated in \S~\ref{sec: method: KCTs}.
+The dynamic consistency of $\sdx{\mathsf{P}}[k]$ is weakly enforced by the physics-based optimization described in \S~\ref{sec: method: loss}.

 Our formulation of $\sdx{\mathsf{P}}[k]$ provides a general framework for modeling the kinematics of both ideal tracers and inertial particles.
-In the latter case, properties of inertial particles like their size, density, and shape determine $\tau_\mathrm{p}$ and govern the particles' dynamics and coupling to the carrier fluid \citep{Subramaniam2022}.
-These properties, and therefore any slip velocities, are nearly always unknown in practice, complicating flow reconstruction.
-To address this, we treat the relevant particle properties as model parameters to be learned, enabling implicit characterization of particles from LPT data in conjunction with the equations of motion for both phases.
+In the latter case, properties of inertial particles like their size, density, and shape determine $\tau_\mathrm{p}$ and govern the particles' coupling to the carrier fluid \citep{Subramaniam2022}.
+These properties, and hence any slip velocities, are nearly always unknown in practice, complicating the reconstruction problem.
+To address this, we treat the relevant particle properties as model parameters to be learned, enabling the implicit characterization of particles from LPT data in conjunction with the equations of motion for both phases.
 In well-characterized experiments, by contrast, where the pertinent particle properties are known prior to reconstruction, they may be fixed in the model.